RHEcosystemAppEng/kong-discovery/mesh-multi-zone/kong-mesh-multi-zone.md

 ⚠️ WARNING

-Open `5681` port only if you really want to expose it to the Internet.
+Open `5681` port only for testing purpose.

-Otherwise use `oc port-forward` to access Global Control PLane(CP) GUI.
+For production need to use port `5682` (HTTPS version of the services available under 5681)

 ```bash
 gcloud compute --project=$GCP_PROJECT_NAME firewall-rules create kuma-cp-api-$GCP_VM_NAME \